Walk Window vs Checking the Weather App: Why Raw Data Isn't Enough

 | Time | Temp | Wind | Humidity | Rain % | |------|------|------|----------|--------| | 8 AM | 75°F | 5 mph | 65% | 10% | | 10 AM | 80°F | 8 mph | 58% | 5% | | 12 PM | 85°F | 10 mph | 50% | 5% | | 2 PM | 88°F | 12 mph | 48% | 15% | | 4 PM | 86°F | 10 mph | 52% | 30% | | 6 PM | 82°F | 8 mph | 55% | 20% | | 8 PM | 77°F | 5 mph | 62% | 10% |

-Looking at this data, you might choose 8 AM (coolest) or maybe 10 AM (a bit warmer but low rain chance).
-Reasonable choices.
+Looking at this, you might pick 8 AM (coolest) or maybe 10 AM.
+Reasonable guesses.

 What Walk Window Shows You

-Walk Window confirms that 8 AM is your best window — but it also surfaces 8 PM as a strong alternative you might not have considered.
-And it clearly shows that 2 PM and 4 PM aren't worth it, even though the weather app's raw numbers don't scream "bad."
+Walk Window agrees that 8 AM is your best hour — and surfaces 8 PM as a second window you might not have considered.
+It also says clearly that 2 PM and 4 PM aren't worth it, even though the weather app's raw numbers don't shout "bad."

-Why does 2 PM score so low?
-Because Walk Window factors in the heat index (88°F + 48% humidity = 91°F feels-like), the sustained 12 mph wind (which creates dust and discomfort even though it provides some cooling), and the rising storm probability.
+Why does 2 PM read so poorly?
+Because Walk Window reads the heat index (88°F plus 48% humidity feels more like 91°F), the steady 12 mph wind (which whips up dust and discomfort even while it cools), and the rising storm chance.
 The raw numbers look manageable.
-The combined effect isn't great for walking.
+The combined effect isn't great for a walk.

 Dog Walker Bonus: Pavement Safety